 Some time ago, I attended a retreat with our OM Arts team.
 We spent four days, working through different activities, exercises, spending free times and meals together — the kinds of things you would expect for a team building retreat.
 One of the activities involved spending an extended time in individual prayer and listening, using our different artistic gifts to respond to whatever we sensed God bringing to our attention.

 As I began to settle in, a phrase popped into my head: “I can’t do anything right!”
 This surprised me, since self-doubt is not usually something I struggle with.
-However, I did remember an incident, not long before, where several different issues had come piling in on top of each other.
+However, I remembered an incident, not long before, where several different issues had come piling in on top of each other.
 Criticism was coming at me from without and within, and I finally blurted out in frustration, “I can’t do anything right!”
-I kept on praying, wondering if this was more than inconsequential spiritual “noise”.
+I kept on praying, wondering if God was telling me that this was something more than just spiritual “noise”.

 Independently, I had been pondering the image of the tree-person here.
 I’d been working on this idea in the back of my mind for some time, but didn’t have a title, or even any definite thoughts about where it was going.
 I’ve always been fascinated by C.S.
 Lewis’ descriptions of the talking trees, or dryads, in his Chronicles of Narnia stories.
 As I began to turn over both the image and this phrase that was bugging me, the two began to intertwine.